dcsil/DevDeck/team/ben_cheng.md

 ## About Ben

-Ben Cheng is a fourth-year Computer Science and Statistics student at the University of Toronto, maintaining a 3.92 GPA.
-Over the past year, he worked as a 5G ML Software Developer at Ericsson, applying reinforcement learning algorithms such as DQN and PPO to optimize real-time wireless scheduling.
-He also worked on system integration in C++ and automated performance monitoring with InfluxDB and Grafana.
-In addition, he has contributed to the Centre for Social Services Engineering by developing a GraphDB-powered semantic search engine and to the Middleware Systems Research Group by building a robust database and web system.
-His research experience spans diffusion-based image generation using multi-GPU training with PyTorch and Accelerate, and LSTM-based time-series analysis.
+Ben Cheng is a fourth-year Computer Science Specialist at the University of Toronto.
+Over the past year, he worked as a 5G Machine Learning Software Developer at Ericsson, where he applied reinforcement learning algorithms such as DQN and PPO to optimize real-time wireless scheduling.
+He also developed strong proficiency in time-series data analysis, CI/CD pipeline implementation, C++ embedded programming, and deep learning.
+With experience across multiple areas of computer science and exposure to diverse technology stacks, he is highly adaptable and passionate about learning and advancing new technologies.

 ## Strengths